harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/pod/pod-network-duplication.md

 <details>
 <summary>View fault usage</summary>
 <div>
 It determines the application's resilience to duplicate network.
+It simulates degraded network with varied percentages of dropped packets between microservices (dropped at the destination).
 </div>
 </details>